ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 ## Methods for testing smart contracts {#methods-for-testing-smart-contracts}

-Methods for testing Ethereum smart contracts exist fall under two broad categories: **automated testing** and **manual testing**.
+Methods for testing Ethereum smart contracts fall under two broad categories: **automated testing** and **manual testing**.
 Automated testing and manual testing offer unique benefits and tradeoffs, but you can combine both to create a robust plan for analyzing your contracts.

 ### Automated testing {#automated-testing}